 even one moderate protein by random chance, eliminate Darwinism right away as not serving any reasonable scientific theory.

 in the Galapagos Islands asked a big question with a big position when he asked, "why?"
-So much so that Darwinism is also millenarian themed as much as why forever predicated of what.
-So many years and millenia of time and then the mysterious digital-zero
+So much so that Darwinism is also millenarian.
+Themed as much as why forever predicated of what, so many years and millenia of time, and then the mysterious digital-zero

 the flightless cormorant or crossbill finch.